rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 ```

 However, if `n1` is turned into an inactive container node instead, then all
-aspects mentioned above apply to the corresponding inner nodes and sections
+aspects mentioned above apply to its inner nodes and sections (i.e. `n2-5`
-(i.e. `n2-5` and `s2-5`).
-But, as `n1` now acts as the parent container of
+and `s2-5`).
+But, as `n1` now acts as the parent container of sections `s2-5`,
-sections `s2-5`, they all end with it.
-Consequently, those inner sections can
+they all end with it.
+Consequently, those inner sections can no longer have
-no longer have any effect on any other subsequent section.
-That is, `s6-9` no
+any effect on any other subsequent section.
+That is, `s6-9` no longer are
-longer are subsections to `s2-5` and, as such, independent to those sections.
+subsections to `s2-5` and, as such, independent to those sections.

 As a result, the tree of sections now contains two rtl-paths:
 `(s0,s2,s3,s4,s5)` and `(s0,s6,s7,s8,s9)` (`s1` does not exist